quadratichq/quadratic/quadratic-client/src/web-workers/renderWebWorker/worker/cellsLabel/CELL_LABEL.md

 The CellLabel is responsible for calculating the position and style of each glyph within the cell's text.
 It is also responsible for tracking any overflow of the cell's text.
-It also populates the buffers for the relevant LabelMeshes based on this data.
+It populates the WebGL buffers for the relevant LabelMeshes based on this data.

 ### LabelMeshes